bknguyen11/bknguyen11/_pages/outsiteacademicme.md

 I have played the piano since I was 7 years old, and I can play quite well.
 I love classical music and going to music concerts, which was inspired by my father - the one who taught me how to play the piano for the first time.

 I love being active.
-I do cycling, swimming, play badminton, and recently, I started doing bouldering.
+I do cycling, swimming, play badminton, and recently, I have started trying bouldering.

 I am a big fan of travelling.
 I have been to 30 countries and still counting.
 Next on my bucket list: Iceland.